Storing data - PStore

 If you haven’t started going through Ruby Koans yet, you can find more information in the previous tutorial.

 There are a lot of online interactive tutorials that you can work through.
 Understanding basic concepts its important before moving forward.
 Try practising what you’ve learned so far by coming up and applying your own ideas.
-If you get stuck or needs help, bring your questions with you to our next session or ask your questions on our gitter chat
+If you get stuck or needs help, bring your questions with you to our next session or ask your questions on our slack channel

 This ends our Ruby basics (part 2) tutorial.
 Is there something you don’t understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial send us an email and let us know.